BookingEasy/booking-easy-wp/readme.txt

 The Booking easy system can be added to any website, it is not necessary to make a new one.
 It can be added as a new page or in a new space.

-To learn more about our booking service please visit : booking easy
+To learn more about our booking service please visit : http://www.booking-easy.com/

 **NOTE: You need to register a account on booking easy site and then you will get a authentication token which you will use to validate this booking easy plugin. **